Sea-Meets-the-Stars/nenya/docs/model_training.rst

 Model Architecture
 ---------------

-The default model architecture is based on ResNet with a customized projection head for contrastive learning:
+The default model architecture is based on ResNet with a customized projection head for contrastive learning.
+The model is set with the `set_model()` method in ``train_util.py``:

 .. code-block:: python